MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-gremlin-java-app-with-cosmos-db.md

    * Specify a unique `Database id` for your database.
    * You can choose to specify your `Storage capacity`, or you can accept the default.
    * Specify a unique `Graph id` for your graph.
    * Specify a `Partition key`.
 For more information see [graph partition].
-Click `OK`.
+Select `OK`.

-   When you have specified these options, click `OK` to create your graph.
+   When you have specified these options, select `OK` to create your graph.

    >[!div class="mx-imgBorder"]
    >![add-graph][create-a-graph-02]